banno-0720/End-to-End-Wines-quality/README.md

 ### STEP 1 - Build the repository

-we created a repository for our project and added a "readme" file, ".gitignore" file for our python and finally a license of your choice(i chose MIT)
+we created a repository for our project and added a "readme.md" file, ".gitignore" file for our python and finally a license of your choice(i chose MIT)
 After creating the repository now, clone it with:-

 ```bash